jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 This shouldn't be necessary.

 Father never had to march armed men into Parliament.
 Grandfather kept order without soldiers at his back.
-But the Five Members—Pym, Hampden, the others—they've gone too far.
+But the Five Members—Pym, Hampden, Haselrig, Holles, Strode—these Puritans have gone too far.
 Refused lawful authority.
 Stirred rebellion.
 I only want the traitors.

 The chamber is too quiet.
 No one is acknowledging their king.